• Facebook

 A bowl of eggplant caponata served with olives, cured meats and bread.

 Whenever I see caponata on the menu at a restaurant, I have to order it.
 I just love the complex flavors, especially when served over a piece of toasted bread!
-I’ve since learned to make this dish at home, and it happens to be quite simple to put together.
+I’ve since learned to make this dish from Italy at home, and it happens to be quite simple to put together.

 Bowls of ingredients including diced vegetables, olives, raisins and seasonings.